trivalik/openvision-development-platform/README.md

 # Hints for multiple architectures

 * Removing the "build" directory solves most of the errors.
 For a fast remove use "cleanup.sh".
-* If you want to compile images for 4K machines with ARM architecture and you get error each time, try compile for a Mipsel machine like dm7020hd first then compile your ARM images.
+* If you want to compile images for 4K machines with ARM architecture and you get error each time, try compile for a Mipsel machine first then compile your ARM images.

 # Blacklisted companies/teams/persons